Accelerating Social Change

 Individuals: An individual might use a DAF to receive a tax deduction and support their long-term philanthropic goals, without the pressure of selecting grantees immediately.

-Families: DAFs allow families to engage future generations in legacy giving that extends beyond one family member’s lifetime.
+Families: DAFs allow families to engage in legacy giving that extends beyond one family member’s lifetime.

-Institutional and family foundations: Some foundations use DAFs vs. private foundations to distribute funds more flexibly and with fewer reporting burdens, since Tides handles the reporting on behalf of donors.
+Institutional and family foundations: Some foundations use DAFs vs. private foundations to distribute funds more flexibly and with fewer reporting burdens, since Tides is responsible for collecting and reviewing reporting and other compliance requirements.

 Corporations: DAFs are an ideal vehicle for funding charitable initiatives, facilitating employee matching programs, or engaging in community grantmaking.

 With a DAF, you donate cash, securities, or other assets to a donor advised fund, which is managed by a third-party DAF provider.
-You receive a charitable tax deduction at the time you contribute to your DAF, then work with your DAF provider to develop a strategy for investing and distributing your assets.
+You receive a charitable tax deduction at the time you contribute to your DAF, then work with your DAF provider to develop a strategy for investing and distributing assets in the DAF.

 As the name implies, you, as the donor, get to advise on how the funds are invested and which nonprofits you want to receive the funds.
 Your DAF provider will have ultimate control over the funds, but they’ll take your recommendations into account.